 What We Don't Like

-Keetsa uses non-toxic, environmentally friendly materials to build their firm mattress.
-They use their own BioFoam technology to design the top comfort layer and their Comfort Foam technology to build the polyfoam beneath it.
-We love how both foam layers work together to relieve pressure points even for side sleepers.
-You have the option between a 5 inch or 6 inch comfort layer.
+The best mattress for heavy sleepers should also be environmentally friendly, and that's what you'll get with Keetsa Tea Leaf Classic.
+Keetsa uses non-toxic, environmentally friendly materials to build its firm mattress.
+They use their BioFoam technology to design the top comfort layer and their Comfort Foam technology to construct the polyfoam beneath it.
+We love how both foam layers work together to relieve pressure, even for side sleepers.
+You have the option between a 5 inch or 6-inch comfort layer.

-We all know that the mattress cover is rather important too.
-The good thing is that the cover on this Keetsa mattress is made with hemp and naturally mold resistant.
-The hemp cover will also fight the growth and spread of bacteria, wick moisture away, and provide an increased airflow through the mattress to help you remain cool during the night.
+We all know that the mattress cover is rather critical too.
+The good thing is that the surface on this Keetsa mattress is made with hemp and is naturally mold resistant.
+The hemp cover will also fight the growth and spread of bacteria, wick moisture away, and provide increased airflow through the mattress to help you remain cool during the night.

-Keetsa reinforces their mattress edges with extra casing so you won't easily fall over the edge.
+Keetsa reinforces their mattress edges with an extra casing so you won't easily fall over the edge.
 The mattress will hold you up even when you're right on the edge of it.
-If you're prone to ending up on the edge of the mattress this mattress will certainly keep you from feeling like you're about to fall off.
+If you're prone to end up on the edge of the bed, this mattress will certainly keep you from feeling like you're about to fall off.

 What We Like